fieldtrip/website/faq/resampling_lowpassfilter.md

 {% include image src="/assets/img/faq/resampling/resampling2.png" width="600" %}

-The above example is quite an extreme case that illustrates the need of applying a bit more 'aggressive' lowpass filtering for the `rs_native` (blue) line.
+The above example is an extreme case that illustrates the need of applying a bit more 'aggressive' lowpass filtering for the `rs_native` (blue) line.
 Although the applied lowpass filter is sufficient for the `resample` method, this filter is still not good enough to get rid of all aliasing for the `interp1` method.

 ```
 % add a very high amplitude narrowband component